NethermindEth/juno/docs/docs/configure.md

 ## Configuration file

-You can also configure Juno using a [YAML-formatted](https://en.wikipedia.org/wiki/YAML) configuration file:
+Juno can also be configured using a [YAML](https://en.wikipedia.org/wiki/YAML) file:

 ```yaml title="Sample YAML File" showLineNumbers
 log-level: info